KenOverholt/CarND-Vehicle-Detection/writeup.md

 I ran my classifier using each color option and found two to be the best choices and comparable to each other.
 The are YUV and YCrCb.
 As I proceeded developing my code and further training, I experiement on both of those color choices to see which would give me an edge.
 In the end, I chose YUV.

-Here are examples of each color space choices run through my clasifier:
+Here are examples of each color space choices run through my classifier:
 ![alt_text][image3]

 My HOG parameters didn't require much tuning.
 I experimented with each HOG channel as indicated above and settled on using them all.